Amstrad Computer User: The Final Incarnation – December 1990 to May 1992

 December 1990 and a completely revamped design; new main logo, a re-established 'ACU Gold Award' accolade which is given to Electronic Zoo’s table top game conversion Subbuteo.ACU continues unchanged until August 1991 when the games section is renamed 'Bomb Alley'.

-The last issue in May 1992 of ACU is published by HHL Publishing.
-In the issue, ACU announces that this will be the last issue.ACU’s successor, CPC Attack from HHL Publishing, which even advertises for staff in this issue and has a two-page preview slot, will concentrate more on the games playing scene.
+The last issue in May 1992 of ACU is published by HHL Publishing.ACU’s successor, CPC Attack from HHL Publishing, which even advertises for staff in this issue and has a two-page preview slot, will concentrate more on the games playing scene.